-Request: Indicates that a REQ (Request) key attention status has been stacked because the device is busy executing a command.
+Request indicates that a REQ (Request) key attention status has been stacked because the device is busy executing a command.
 When the current operation completes, the attention status is presented to the channel, and the Request indicator is reset.
 A system or selective reset also resets the Request indicator.

-Alarm: Appears, and the audible alarm sounds, whenever an Alarm command is received.
+Alarm appears, and the audible alarm sounds, whenever an Alarm command is received.
 The indicator is reset by any of the following:

-- Pressing a Program Function (PF) key at any time - Pressing the Enter or Cancel key when Proceed is not displayed - System or selective reset occurs.
+- Pressing a Program Function (PF) key - Pressing the Enter or Cancel key when Proceed is not displayed

+• System or selective reset occurs.

-Intervention Required (Intv-Reqd): Appears if the 3268-2 or 3287 Printer coupled as a hard-copy device becomes not ready.
+Intervention Required (INTV-REQD) appears if the 3268-2 or 3287 Printer coupled as a hard-copy device becomes Not Ready.
 This condition occurs when end-of-forms, power off, or other check conditions are present.
-At this time a start I/O is not accepted.
+A Start I/O is not accepted.
 When the check condition is cleared, the indicator is erased, and device-end status is presented to the channel.